silexphp/Silex/doc/testing.rst

 .. note::

-    If you want to use the Symfony2 `WebTestCase` you will need to explicitly install its dependencies for your project.
-Add the following to your `composer.json` file:
+    If you want to use the Symfony2 ``WebTestCase`` class you will need to explicitly install its dependencies for your project.
+Add the following to your ``composer.json`` file:

     .. code-block:: json